Tables

 Changing row and column properties

 To change the properties of a row or column, hover the mouse pointer over the row or column.
 An option called Edit row or Edit column will be displayed.
-Click on this option; the following is displayed at the right of the screen:
+Click this option; the following is displayed at the right of the screen:

 Note: If repeating data is included in a table, the custom row styling for repeating rows is ignored (the table styles are used instead).
 Other rows that do not have repeating data can be styled as usual.